dennislduffy/Vaccine-Dashboard/README.md

 Minnesota population numbers are from https://mn.gov/admin/assets/mn_county_estimates_sdc_2019_tcm36-442553.xlsx.

 This dashboard was built in R using R markdown and the flexdashboard package.
 The interactive time-series graph is built using plotly and ggplot.
 The interactive choropleth map is built using the Leaflet library.

+A live demo of the dashboard can be viewed on RPubs here: https://rpubs.com/dennislduffy/vaccine-mockup.